-In the "OBJECTIVE TYPE" examination, you do not write the answers.
-For each question (hereinafter referred to as "Item") several suggested answers (hereinafter referred to as "Responses") are given.
-You have to choose one response to each item
+Do not write your name or anything other than the specific items of inforanswers (hereinafter referred to as "Responses") are given.
+You have to choose one response to each item.
 The question paper will be in the Form of TEST BOOKLET.
 The booklet will contain item bearing numbers 1, 2, 3 ...... etc. Under each item, Responses marked (a), (b), (c), (d) will be given.
 Your task will be to choose the correct response.
 If you think there is more than one correct response, then choose what you consider the best response.